awsdocs/aws-doc-sdk-examples/cpp/example_code/iam/README.md

 ### Scenarios
-- [Create an IAM user, create an IAM role, and apply the role to the user](./iam_create_user_assume_role_scenario.cpp) (CreateUser, GetUser, CreateRole, CreatePolicy, AssumeRole, ListBuckets, AttachRolePolicy, DetachRolePolicy, DeletePolicy, DeleteRole, deleteUser)
+- [Create an IAM user, create an IAM role, and apply the role to the user](./iam_create_user_assume_role_scenario.cpp) (CreateUser, GetUser, CreateRole, CreatePolicy, AssumeRole, ListBuckets, AttachRolePolicy, DetachRolePolicy, DeletePolicy, DeleteRole, DeleteUser)

 ## Run the examples
 Before using the code examples, first complete the installation and setup steps of [Getting started](https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/getting-started.html) in the AWS SDK for C++ Developer Guide.